 Then, you would choose to review the inclusive message to ensure you're getting the whole conversation, just as you would in a native email client like Microsoft Outlook:

 If pricing is important to your case, this email is definitely responsive.

-Another benefit of email threading is the ability to see the organization and coding status of these conversations at a glance.
+Another benefit of email threading in e-discovery is the ability to see the organization and coding status of these conversations at a glance.
 With email threading visualization, as you drill into each piece of a thread, you're able to see an illustration of where it lives in the chain.
 So, for this final email about setting up a pricing conversation, you can see that it's inclusive (fully shaded) and has been marked as responsive (its box is blue).

 So, in addition to avoiding duplicative reviews of the same email, you're able to perform a quick QC as you're reviewing a document—verifying which component of a conversation you're looking at, and getting insight into any coding decisions that have been made so far.

 Email threading is right for every case because it makes review easier, more efficient, and more accurate—every case, regardless of how big or small, can benefit from it.